 NEW YORK (Reuters) - A slew of profit warnings from transportation companies like FedEx Corp (FDX.N) and Norfolk Southern Corp (NSC.N) is raising questions about whether the overall market will end this year on a high note.

-An enduring part of market lore is the notion that gains in the well-known Dow Jones industrial average .DJI do not hold unless similar moves in the Dow Jones transportation average "confirm" them.
+An enduring part of market lore is the notion that gains in the well-known Dow Jones industrial average .DJI do not hold unless similar moves in the Dow Jones transportation average .DJT "confirm" them.
 Strategists tend to look askance when they see steady rises in the 30-stock industrial index when the transportation average is not doing well.

 The idea behind this part of "Dow theory" is that manufacturers as well as the railroads, shippers and trucking companies that move their goods are barometers of the U.S. economy's performance.

 That makes the recent moves in these averages somewhat ominous.
 Over the last six months, the Dow industrials have gained 2.9 percent, while the transports have fallen by 5.6 percent.